smithcat77/website/README.md

 # website
-Find our website at http://www.cs.capstone.edu/visualDog
+Find our website at TBA